Nacurutu/Dark-Themes-SD-WebUI-Automatic1111/README.md

 ----

-> - Thanks to @DarkVamprism, this was made using code from his user.css file posted here on github,
+> - Thanks to @DarkVamprism and @masslevel, this was made using some code from their user.css files posted here on github
 > - Thanks to @ParityError for the Logo
 > - Thanks to @ParityError for the Logo Animation inspired by @Ladypoly
-> - Thanks to @masslevel for inspiring this theme color scheme,
+> - Thanks to @masslevel for inspiring the Neon color palette
 > - Thanks to all the comunity
 > - Thanks to @Gerschel for the extension.
 > and